seankross/the-unix-workbench/docs/07-Nephology.md

 There are tons of servers out there on the internet!
 The way you're probably used to talking to a server is through a web browser, but there are other ways we can talk to servers on the command line.
 One of the most popular command line programs for talking to other servers is `curl`.
-The `curl` command allows you to send requests and information to other servers.
+The `curl` command allows us to send requests and information to other servers.

 One easy task that we can use `curl` for is downloading files that are available online.
 For example, this entire book and all of the files associated with it are hosted on a server!
 You can find the Markdown file for one of the first chapters of this book [here](http://seankross.com/the-unix-workbench/01-What-is-Unix.md).
-To download a file with `curl`, you simply need to provide the `-O` flag and the URL of the file:
+To download a file with `curl`, we simply need to provide the `-O` flag and the URL of the file: